anonwins/monero-block-scanner-php/README.md

 ## Components

 ### MoneroScanner
 Performs direct Monero blockchain scans, locating outputs that belong to large sets of subaddresses.

-Handles both RPC data fetching and all local cryptographic parsing.
+Handles both RPC data fetching and all local cryptographic parsing (see [How It Works](#how-it-works)).

 ### MoneroKeyDerivation
 Wallet key derivation (from mnemonic) and subaddress generation.

-A wrapper for deriving keys and subaddresses by mnemonic phrase.
+A wrapper for deriving keys and subaddresses by mnemonic phrase (see [MoneroKeyDerivation API](#monerokeyderivation-api)).

 ## Why This Exists

 At time of writing, there was no reliable, open-source PHP library capable of fully parsing Monero blocks, extracting all outputs, and efficiently matching them against very large subaddress sets—without depending on wallet RPC or incurring O(block_tx_count × address_count) work.
 Existing libraries lean on Monero’s wallet RPC, rarely decode blocks directly, and frequently lack modern features such as view tags, scalable subaddress lookup, or full RingCT amount decryption.
 This project fills that gap for those needing wallet sync, analytics, or auditing at scale.

-- **Scalability**: Designed to work with millions of subaddresses, using a callback approach for fast lookup (arrays, databases, etc).
+- **Scalability**: Designed to work with millions of subaddresses through efficient cryptographic pre-filtering.
 - **Modern protocol support**: Subaddresses, view tags, full RingCT parsing.
 - **Privacy**: Keys never leave your environment—no Monero wallet RPC, no remote trust needed.
 - **Script-ready**: Integrates into analytics, auditing, or wallet tooling.